Graspan/graspan-cpp/README.md

 This Readme (under revision) provides a how-to-use guide for Graspan C++.

-For a detailed description of our system, you please see the preliminary version of our paper [here](http://www.ics.uci.edu/~guoqingx/papers/wang-asplos17.pdf), which has been accepted in ASPLOS 2017.
+For a detailed description of our system, please see the preliminary version of our paper [here](http://www.ics.uci.edu/~guoqingx/papers/wang-asplos17.pdf), which has been accepted in ASPLOS 2017.
 In addition, a tutorial of Graspan is scheduled to be presented in ASPLOS 2017.
 If you are interested, please visit our tutorial [page](http://www.ics.uci.edu/~guoqingx/asplos-tutorial/main.html).

 ## Project Contributors